winitzki/scall/README.md

 - [ ] Dhall values of type `Type` (for example, `Text`, `Bool`, or `Natural -> Natural`) are converted to Scala type tags such as `Tag[String]`, `Tag[Boolean]`, or `Tag[BigInt => BigInt]`.

-- [x] Print Dhall values to the standard Dhall syntax.
+- [x] Print Dhall values using the standard Dhall syntax.

 ## Roadmap for future developments